barroso2501/pasture-crop-dynamic/docs/planning/006_spatiotemporal_investigation_plan.md

 be saved.
 Production records will include the relevant Git commit, script version, GEE task identifier, input asset identifiers, analytical-grid asset, CRS, affine transform, expected cell count, execution date, and output hash.

+### Temporal-boundary synthesis

+Every central temporal conclusion must identify whether it is supported by:

+- the primary 1985–2020 period;
+- the complete 1985–2025 observed series; or
+- both.

+The 2020–2025 interval will remain visible in final analytical products but will be identified as the diagnostic temporal-boundary interval.

+The synthesis must report whether inclusion of 2020–2025:

+- preserves the direction and magnitude of the main pattern;
+- extends an episode already present in 2015–2020;
+- initiates a new episode;
+- changes the assigned trajectory category;
+- changes the substantive interpretation.

+Episodes that remain active in 2025 will be described using minimum observed duration, for example “persisted for at least ten years”, rather than as complete episodes.

 ## Stop and review conditions